filmi-ubi/intern25/virtual_env/osm.md

 ```
 - Tile server working at http://localhost:8080 with Ohio data rendering properly.

-### 5/22–5/24/25 — Moved to Test Server
+### 5/22–5/24/25 — Moved to Kyle's Test Server
-- Transitioned from Docker to a dedicated Ubuntu test server at 10.0.0.116
+- Transitioned from Docker to a dedicated Ubihere test server at 10.0.0.116
+  - usr/osm_project

 - Installed PostgreSQL 14 with PostGIS extension